Take a peek inside Nordstrom’s luxurious new New York City flagship store

 Sectorwide, big-box stores have seen falling revenue as customers defect to e-commerce — one part of Nordstrom’s business that’s seen positive growth in recent quarters.

 But the company’s leadership believes that shoppers will want to buy in person at what they characterized on a Monday tour as a “world-class” store.
-That’s based in part, they say, on their experience last year opening a ritzy two-story men’s store across the street from the flagship, though men’s apparel has seen stronger returns than women’s in the past years.
-In New York City, Nordstrom also operates two off-price Nordstrom Racks and two recently opened Nordstrom Locals, where customers can pick up, try on and alter clothes they’ve ordered online.
+That’s based in part, they say, on their experience last year opening a ritzy two-story men’s store across the street from the flagship, though men’s apparel has seen stronger returns than women’s in past years.
+In New York City, Nordstrom also operates two off-price Nordstrom Racks and two recently opened Nordstrom Locals, where customers can pick up, try on and have alterations made to clothes they’ve ordered online.

 At one point this summer, Nordstrom was trading 60% down from last autumn’s high of $66 per share, the lowest price point in 10 years, while the S&P index for the retail sector doubled in the same period.
 Share prices have rebounded slightly since then, but revenues are still in a slump, due in part to what executives acknowledged this spring were “executional misses.”